Varicocele Surgery Recovery Time: What You Need to KnowFertility Treatment

 Swelling and discomfort after varicocele surgery are normal, but most people find them unbearable.
 The good news is that the swelling will naturally fade away three to four weeks after the surgery, but you can speed it up by using ice packs and putting one or two pillows under your knee when sleeping.
 If swelling lasts more than a month after varicocelectomy, contact your surgeon.

 Possible Side Effects of Varicocele Surgery

 Just like other surgical procedures, varicocele has short-term and long-term side effects.
 Usually, the doctor will inform his patient of the possible complications of the surgery in the consultation session.
-Along with the side effects of anesthesia, varicocele surgery has some possible side effects such as:
+Along with the side effects of anaesthesia, varicocele surgery has some possible side effects, such as: